girorme/girorme.github.io/source/_posts/psr-12-pt-br.md

 - Uma ou mais instruções de `use` com base em constantes.
 - O restante do código no arquivo.

-When a file contains a mix of HTML and PHP, any of the above sections may still be used.
-If so, they MUST be present at the top of the file, even if the remainder of the code consists of a closing PHP tag and then a mixture of HTML and PHP.

 Quando um arquivo contém uma mistura de HTML e PHP, qualquer uma das seções acima ainda pode ser usada.
 Nesse caso, eles DEVEM estar presentes no topo do arquivo, mesmo que o restante do código consista em uma tag PHP de fechamento e, em seguida, uma mistura de HTML e PHP.

 As instruções de importação nunca DEVEM começar com uma barra invertida principal, pois sempre devem ser totalmente qualificadas.